-FireMaster® passive fire protection products for the marine industry provide lightweight fire insulation to steel, aluminium and FRP composite bulkheads and decks used to build cruise ships, ferries, coastal defence ships and super yachts.
+FireMaster® passive fire protection products for the marine industry provide lightweight fire insulation to steel, aluminium and Fiberglass Reinforced Plastic (FRP) composite bulkheads and decks used to build cruise ships, ferries, coastal defence ships and super yachts.

 Fire insulation in ships is required to maintain 'compartmentation' during a fire.
 Should a fire break out in, for example, a machinery space, it can be contained within the machinery space if the bulkheads and decks are sufficiently fire protected.

 Un-insulated steel can provide a physical barrier to fire but cannot prevent heat transfer across a bulkhead or deck producing unsafe temperatures on the non-fire exposed side.
 Some fire rated divisions in ships are required to provide 60 minutes 'insulation' during a fire, the average temperature on the non-fire side must not rise than 140°C when the temperature at 60 minutes is over 900°C on the fire exposed side.

 For structures built using aluminium or FRP, the performance demands of fire insulation are increased because these materials do not have the same fire resistance as steel and therefore require more fire insulation to achieve equivalent fire resistance.
 Aluminium or FRP materials are usually used because of their low weight.
 The addition of large amounts of fire insulation on these structures can add unacceptable excess weight.